annkennedy/MARS_train_infer_CMS/Ann_testing_setup.md

 `python run_training_orig.py --testonly --videos '/groups/Andersonlab/CMS273/' --clf '/home/kennedya/MARS_train_infer_CMS/trained_classifiers/mars_v1_8/top_xgb500_wnd/'`

 `--videos` is the path to a directory with training and test videos.
-Training videos should be in a folder called `TRAIN_ORIG` and test in a folder `TEST_ORIG`: I've put a directory up on the lab server organized appropriately.
+Training videos should be in a folder called `TRAIN_ORIG` and test in a folder `TEST_ORIG`: I'll put these up on the lab server shortly.

 `--clf` is the path to the folder containing your trained classifiers.
 For simplicity I've uploaded the attack classifier + the scaler (for pre-processing) to this repository, so you can just use `'./models/'` here.
 The classifiers I've uploaded are for top (non-pcf) features.